mehmetalisavas/cacoo/README.md

 }

-myName := account.Name // you can use account name after using above method myName := account.Nickname // you can reach nickname as well like this
+myName := account.Name // you can use account name after using above method myNickName := account.Nickname // you can reach nickname as well like this

 Granted Client options are listed below:
 - func OptionHttpClient(*http.Client) Option
 - func OptionUserAgent(agent string) Option // use custom user agent
 - func OptionBaseURL(url string) Option // sets the custom url for client

+// TODO: // Token is also might be added with Option
 ```